humm-devadmin/hummdocs/docs/platforms/magento_2.md

 4 - Do test transactions to make sure the **humm** Payment plugin works correctly with your store.

 5 - Now you can disable or remove the Oxipay plugin as its features are all included in the **humm** plugin.
+You may like to keep the plugin but set it to disabled to allow online refunding of the existing old Oxipay transactions.

 6 - Before the **humm** launch date, the plugin will still show Oxipay and checkout with Oxipay, and your customers should feel no changes.
 After the official **humm** launch, the plugin will automatically switch to **humm**, providing a smooth and fully automatic transition.